 Furthermore, this option often requires “prepping” your teeth by shaving down the enamel before actually receiving your veneers.
 This process is not reversible, so it will be necessary to replace your veneers in the future.
 For this reason, veneers are often a very pricey treatment option in the long run.
 It’s important to understand that you would be making a financial commitment to update your smile ($500-$2,000 per tooth) at least once every 7-10 years.

 Because more severe crowding can often lead to an uneven dental arch exterior, veneers only work with certain cases.
 If you’re considering veneers as an option, consult a dentist to see if they’re viable for your unique condition.

 Intrigued by veneers?
 Check out out our guide to veneers, which covers the pros and cons of this treatment option in much greater depth.

 Despite the fact that teeth crowding rarely presents a dire medical concern, if it causes physical discomfort or makes you hesitant to show off your smile, it’s worth considering corrective solutions.
-Advances in dental technology have provided treatments that are effective, low-profile, and affordable, so you can get the transformative results you want without breaking the bank.
+Advances in dental technology have provided treatments that are convenient, low-profile, and affordable, so you can get the transformative results you want without breaking the bank.

 If you’re worried about the severity of your crowding, or if you think it’s being compounded by another dental condition, it’s best to pay your dentist a visit.
 There, you can get a thorough analysis of your issue and a professional treatment referral, so you’ll be well-informed as you choose a route and start on your journey toward a shining, confident smile.